 - Information and communications technology-related problems (including lost work through a computer malfunction; exams missed by a misreading of the exam timetable etc) except where these problems could not have been prevented, avoided or the effects minimised by reasonable diligence by the student;

 - Students who are unable to complete assessment tasks due to cultural, religious, national defence, legal or sporting commitments.
-In these circumstances, special arrangements may be provided in accordance with the University’s policy on special exams arrangements (section 15 of the Assessment Policy 2011) and students should make a written request directly to the Associate Dean (Professional Law Programs).
+In these circumstances, special arrangements may be provided in accordance with the University’s policy on special exams arrangements (section 69 of the Coursework Policy 2014) and students should make a written request directly to the Associate Dean (Professional Law Programs).

 Students with a long-term illness or disability should register with Disability Services in order to obtain an academic plan and receive special adjustments to assist them in the completion of their assessment.
 Special consideration cannot be used in lieu of a registration with Disability Services, however students registered with Disability Services may make a claim for special consideration for conditions lying beyond the scope of their Academic Plan.